alyssa-margalit/finalprojectv2/README.md

   The dragon will ask you who you are

-    the options are wizard, hero, villain or peasant
+    the options are wizard, hero, villain or peasant in order

-  Respond by turning the potentiometer with sword to the desired value as written on the rocks
+  Respond by turning the potentiometer to the desired value

   click button to lock in potentiometer response

-  The dragon will then ask if you've come for the treasure
+  The lcd will then ask if you've come for the treasure

-  Turn the potentiometer and click the button to respond
+  Turn the potentiometer and click the button to respond (higher potentiometer value is yes, lower is no)

   The dragon will then ask you a trivia question depending on your previous response.

+  Respond by turning the potentiometer to a higher value for true and a lower value for no and then click the button to lock in the response.

   There are three different story paths: